Bug Tracking Process

 Issues Directly Reported to the Tracker

-When an issue is added to the tracker, the status will be either
+When an issue is added to the tracker, the status could be depending on the situation;

 If the issue needs more investigation, then it should be set to Open.
 If the issue (1) is a bug and (2) can be reproduced and (3) has good test instructions, it should be set to Confirmed.
 If it meets the three Confirmed criteria and also has a good patch attached, it should be set to Pending.
 See below for more information about the status codes.

 Why most issues are priority 3, or Normal.
 The artifacts are prioritized according to the following characteristics:

 Medium (3): Issues that are hindering advertised behavior but the application is still workable.
 Examples would include parameters not working as advertised, language files not loading as expected, etc.